 Now that you know what an inventory audit is, let’s look at why they’re important for your retail store.

-The biggest benefit of regular inventory audits is that they give you peace of mind.
-Your business decisions are often driven by data, and each inventory audit gives you real-time data to plan from.
+The biggest benefit of regular audits is peace of mind.
+Your business decisions should be driven by data analysis, and every inventory audit adds real-time data for you to analyze.

 - The ideal reorder point based on product demand

 - Store layout and product display